The process of getting started should begin three to four semesters in advance.

 - Offering students travel safety and other traveling tips provided at:

 7 – Apply for a Passport!
 This process can take 4-6 weeks once the application has been submitted.
-If it is your first time applying for a U.S. Passport, following the instructions on “Applying for a Passport for the First Time” International student should contact Andrew Brackett, Director of International Student Services.
+If it is your first time applying for a U.S. Passport, following the instructions on “Applying for a Passport for the First Time” International student should contact Maulin Joshi, Director of International Student Services.